mclaughlin111/BNTA_BackendProject_GratitudeJournal/README.md

 ## Extension IV - Reward Streaks & User Incentive
 * Create a database of motiviational quotes
 * Write a method that returns a motivational quote to a user on a random basis
-	* Send message directly to a users email address
+	* Send Email message directly to a users email address✅
 	* extend method to only send motivational quotes to users below a certain MoodRating or below a specific `JournalEntry` average
 * Create a 'Streak' system that rewards users for continued daily usage at certain milestones (i.e. 3 days, 1 week, 1 month) with a virtual ⭐️ point system.